Archive for the ‘Marvel’ Category

 Sorry DD it’s over.
 Call me if you get a fresh perspective.

-We’ll be reading The Wonderful Wizard of OZ, the recent Marvel adaption by Eric Shanower and Skottie Young, issues 1-8.
+We’ll be reading The Wonderful Wizard of Oz, the recent Marvel adaption by Eric Shanower and Skottie Young, issues 1-8.
 Tentatively scheduled for Saturday, 7 November.

 The next ReadComics book club is planned for Saturday, July 11th, or two weeks from this coming Saturday.
 We hope to have all the regulars, and some supporting cast for this book club, when we’ll talk about Annihilation, books One, Two, and Three.